 A Little About Me

 My name’s Joanna Rae Lopez and first and foremost, I’m a fervent disciple of Christ and a devoted wife and mother.
-I’m passionate about women’s ministry, toxin-free living, and minimalism.
+I’m passionate about women’s ministry, healthy living, and simplicity.
 I’ve also lived with chronic illness including C-PTSD, Borderline Personality Disorder, Fibromyalgia, Obsessive Compulsive Disorder, and Tourette’s Syndrome, among other things, for over two decades which have impacted my life’s work in many ways both beautiful and challenging.
-Professionally I’m a graphic designer, writer, and photographer.
-I’m also an independent distributor for Young Living Essential Oils, a company with products I wholeheartedly believe in.
-In my free time I love to create and cook whole food meals, sing and write music on my guitar, road trip, and adventure in the beautiful Pacific Northwest wilderness with my family!
+By trade, I’m a writer, designer, and photographer.
+I’m also an Independent Distributor for Young Living Essential Oils, a company with products I wholeheartedly believe in.
+In my free time I love to create and cook whole food meals, sing and write music on my guitar, and adventure in the beautiful Pacific Northwest wilderness with my family!

 When I look back at this journey, I can see that I’ve changed immensely over the years.
 I no longer believe in quick fixes.
 I believe in taking leaps of faith towards a more positive existence.
 Ones that build lasting health, happiness, and peace, not just momentary pleasure.
 I believe our lives are only as good as we choose to make them.
 If you want to change the way you feel, then you have to change the way you live.
 And to change the way you live, you have to change the way you think.
 It’s a choice, and it takes practice.
 It takes time and consistency to reprogram our broken thinking patterns and our deep set strongholds of negative behavior.
 But it is possible when we walk a surrendered life in Christ.
 Because through Him, all things are possible!